RogerDodger/EznGuide/Notes.md

 ### 080-publishing.tt

 * Line 21 - "Rating bombing" doesn't really exist anymore
-* Line 25 - Anon commenting has been disabled on da fimfs for like a year, bro
+* Line 25 - Anon commenting has been disabled on da fimfs for like a year
 * Line 71 - 24 September, what year?
 * Line 96 - Swapped the TVTropes link out for something written by actual lawyers

+### 090-closing-statements.tt

+* Line 8 - Distinction between "grammar" and "punctuation" is probably necessary
+* Line 14 - I put a link to both Ponychan and MLPchan's /fic/ in

 ### 120-appendix-a.tt

 * Line 188 - it's just "unicorn"

+### 130-appendix-b.tt

+* "Showing Vs Telling" link removed since it's broken

 ### eznguide.css